outscale/terraform-provider-outscale-doc-components/References/Adapting-Parameters.md

 To refer to parameters, use snake_case format.
 To refer to a subparameter, specify its parent parameters from the highest to the lowest level separated by periods (`.`): `parent_parameter.subparameter.subsubparameter`.

+The structure of the file is important and must respect the different spacing, indentation, and formatting.

 ## Add a Parameter Specific to Terraform

 **Note**: You must specify whether the parameter is `Required` or `Optional` in the description.